twota/terms-of-service-and-privacy-policy/README.md

 6.6 Copyright Complaints (DMCA Takedown Procedure)

-If you believe content on "Twota" infringes your copyright, please contact us at " info@twota.ca " with the following information:
+If you believe content on “Twota” infringes your copyright, please contact us at “ info@twota.ca ” with the following information:

 ▪A description of the copyrighted work you claim has been infringed.